malinatran/twentyone/README.md

 [Game] (http://21bymalina.bitballoon.com/)  :rocket:  [Public Repo] (https://github.com/malinatran/twentyone)

 ###Objective###
 Create a fully functional game of Blackjack, which I aptly refer to as 'twentyone', using a working knowledge of HTML, CSS, JavaScript, and jQuery.
-This is a one-player game of with user playing against a dealer (computer).
+This is a one-player game with the user playing against a dealer (computer).
 The user has the option of continuing the game in multiple rounds or resetting the game after a loss.
 First to 21, or closest to 21 without going over, wins.

 ###Approach####
 Pseudocode logic > code > refactor > design